Baryonification: An alternative to hydrodynamical simulations for cosmological studies: From profiles to the power spectrum

 where $M_{\rm gas} = M_{\rm hga}+M_{\rm iga}$ is the gas, $M_{\rm star} = M_{\rm cga}+M_{\rm sga}$ the stellar, and $M_{\rm tot}=M_{\rm hga}+M_{\rm iga}+M_{\rm cga} + M_{\rm sga} + M_{\rm cdm}$ the total mass profile.
 For each simulation, we measure $R_{\rm gas}(r)$ and $R_{\rm star}(r)$ in five different halo mass bins, equally spaced in $\log M_{200}h/M_\odot$ from 12.5 to 15.

 The fitting is performed twice, once with the full eight free parameters ($\log M_\mathrm{c}$, $\mu$, $\delta$, $\theta_\mathrm{c}$, $\eta$, $d\eta$, $N_{\rm star}$, $c_{\rm iga}$) and once assuming a reduced \bfc{} model with a sub-set of only two free parameters ($\log M_\mathrm{c}$,$\delta$), while the other parameters ($\mu$, $\theta_\mathrm{c}$, $c_{\rm IGA}$, $N_{\rm star}$, $\eta$, d$\eta$) remain fixed throughout the inference procedure.
 All fits (for the full and the reduced \bfc{} model) are obtained using the MCMC inference method, which not only provides the best fitting values but also the associated posterior contours.
 We assume 25 radial bins between 0.1 and $10\times r_{200}$ for each halo mass bin.
 The error on each data point corresponds to the scatter between haloes within a given mass bin.
+Note that these errors are likely correlated.
+We ignore these correlations here because we are not interested in absolute posteriors but rather in understanding how uncertainties on the mass ratio profiles translate into uncertainties on the power spectrum.
+However, studies including observed profile data will have to account for error correlations (as we have done in the companion paper \cite{Kovac:2025aaa}).

 Regarding the reduced (2-parameter) \bfc{} model, we assume the stellar parameters ($N_{\rm star}$, $\eta$, $d\eta$) to be known.
 This means that for each fit, we fix the stellar parameters to their highest likelihood values from the full 8-parameter fit to the same data.
 The reasoning behind this (admittedly very optimistic) assumption is that, with real data from a galaxy survey, stellar parameters can be estimated via the abundance matching method: the galaxy-halo connection is obtained by rank-matching all galaxies by stellar mass to haloes of a given cosmological model.